GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

 .. option:: --source-dir DIR

-    ``DIR`` is the name of the directory containing the source archives used to build the packages specified in the JSON file.
+    ``DIR`` is the name of the directory containing the source archives used to build the components specified in the JSON file.

 .. option:: --sysroot DIR

     ``DIR`` is the name of the system root directory.
 The default value is ``sysroot-`` followed by a target-specific suffix.
-Unless the :option:`--package` option is specified any existing sysroot will first be removed and re-created.
+Unless the :option:`--component` option is specified any existing sysroot will first be removed and re-created.

 .. option:: --target TARGET